A 3.0-cm-diameter parallel-plate capacitor has a 2.0 mm spacing. ... | Channels for Pearson+

 Textbook QuestionTextbook Question

 A 3.0-cm-diameter parallel-plate capacitor has a 2.0 mm spacing.
-The electric field strength inside the capacitor is 1.0×10^5 V/m. b.
-How much charge is on each plate?
+The electric field strength inside the capacitor is 1.0×10^5 V/m. a.
+What is the potential difference across the capacitor?

 Was this helpful?